arne-z/BachelorThesis/ExperimentSetup.md

 Time to completion for part two of the task.
 Quality of the result (Fullfillment of the specifications described in the task).
 I am unsure if anything other than time can be measured from the code review.
 Maybe a rating by the reviewer about how confident he is in his review?
+--- comments Chris.
+Other interesting measurements: perceived difficulty, confidence, previous experience with similar task, coding skill.
+These all could be used to run a correlation analysis with the quality of the results.

 ## Debrief

 Explain to the participant what the study was investigating.
-Explain why was the study was important to conduct.
+Explain why was the study important to conduct.
 Explain how the participant’s data will be used to investigate the question.
 Explain the correct solutions to the tasks.
-Demo the DSL tool to those Participants that did not get to use it themselves.
+Demo the DSL tool to those participants who did not get to use it themselves.
 Provide contact information so that the participant can ask further questions if they want to know more about the research.

 Ask Participants not to tell later participants about the solutions of the task.